What your doctor can do about acne and spots

 Some peeling and irritation of the skin may occur.
 If this happens, use a smaller amount or use it less often (for example every other day), or apply it for an hour and then wash it off.
 Tretinoin can also make your skin sensitive to sunlight, so you should always use an oil-free sunscreen (at least SPF 15) during the day and avoid strong sunlight.
 Do not apply skin toners, astringents or aftershave to the area.
 Tretinoin should not be used by women who are pregnant or may become pregnant.

 Antibiotics.
-Antibiotic creams may contain tetracycline, clindamycin or erythromycin.
-Some antibiotic creams also contain zinc, benzoyl peroxide or tretinoin, which improves their action.
-Do not go clubbing with tetracycline cream on your face it fluoresces under ultraviolet light!
+Antibiotic creams may contain clindamycin or erythromycin.
+Some antibiotic creams also contain adapalene, zinc, benzoyl peroxide or tretinoin, which improves their action.
 Unfortunately, acne bacteria are starting to become resistant to these antibiotics (especially erythromycin).

-For moderately severe acne, and especially if the spots are inflamed and angry-looking, the usual treatment is antibiotic tablets (usually tetracyclines, but sometimes erythromycin).
-There are various different types of tetracycline, but they are all equally effective for acne (British Journal of Dermatology 2008;158:208–16).
-Unfortunately, to be effective, some tetracyclines have to be taken several times a day, which can be inconvenient.
+For moderately severe acne, and especially if the spots are inflamed and angry-looking, the usual treatment is antibiotic tablets (usually tetracyclines).
+There are various different types of tetracycline tablets.
+Unfortunately, to be effective, some tetracyclines have to be taken several times a day, before food and not with milk, which can be inconvenient.
 If you think this will be problematic, ask your doctor if a once-daily tetracycline (such as lymecycline, doxycycline or minocycline) would be suitable for you.
 If you are taking doxycycline, avoid sunlight or you may get a skin rash.
-A low dose of doxycycline (20 mg twice a day) is effective (Archives of Dermatology 2003;139:459–464).
+A low dose of doxycycline (20 mg twice a day) is effective.

 Azelaic acid cream is another possibility for mild acne.
 It discourages bacteria, and has some anti-inflammation and anti-blackhead effects.
-It is a good treatment for acne in black skin because it helps to prevent the small dark patches that may follow acne inflammation in black skin (Pulse 2007;3 Oct:49–51).
+It is a good treatment for acne in skin of colour because it helps to prevent the small patches of pigment that may follow acne inflammation in skin of colour.

 Hormonal treatment.
 Women have the option of using hormonal treatment for acne such as Dianette (ethinyloestradiol with cyproterone acetate).
-This is usually stopped 6 months after the acne has gone.
-It is a contraceptive pill that blocks the action of the hormone called testosterone (testosterone can encourage the overproduction of sebum).
-Although it is usually thought of as the ‘lsqumale’ hormone, testosterone also occurs in women’s bodies.
-Dianette carries a higher risk of thrombosis than ordinary low-dose contraceptive pills, so is usually reserved for severe acne.
+Dianette is usually stopped once the acne has settled.
+Dianette blocks the action of the androgen hormones that cause overproduction of sebum.
+Dianette carries a higher risk of thrombosis than ordinary low-dose contraceptive pills, so only has a licence as a contraceptive in the UK.

-Some other contraceotive pills can help to improve acne, such as norgestimate with ethinylestradiol, desogestrel with ethinylestradiol, drospirenone with ethinylestradiol, levonorgestrel with ethinylestradiol (Mims Dermatology 2008;4:34–5).
-Spironolactone is another hormonal treatment that is sometimes prescribed for older women with acne, but it must not be taken by women who might become pregnant.
+Some other contraceotive pills can help to improve acne, such as norgestimate with ethinylestradiol, desogestrel with ethinylestradiol, drospirenone with ethinylestradiol, and levonorgestrel with ethinylestradiol.
+Spironolactone is a water tablet (diuretic) that is sometimes prescribed for women with acne as it reduces androgen hormones.
+Spironolactone should be avoided by women who might become pregnant.

-Isotretinoin tablets are the best treatment for severe acne, particularly if it is lumpy.
-For this, your family doctor will need to refer you to a dermatologist.
-This is usually very effective as it reduces sebum production, clears the build–up of the dead cells that block the pores and reduces inflammation.
+Isotretinoin capsules are very effective for severe acne.
+Your family doctor will usually need to refer you to a dermatologist for consideration and prescribing of isotretinoin.
+Isotretinoin is usually very effective as it reduces sebum production, clears the build-up of the dead cells that block the pores and reduces inflammation.
 It is usually given for 4–6 months.
-Around two–thirds of people who use it are then permanently cured; in the others, acne will reappear over the next 18 months (Clinical Medicine 2005;5:569–72).
+Around two-thirds of people who use isotretinoin will have long-term remission; in the others, acne will reappear over the next 18 months.

 Freezing/steroid injection.
 Lumpy cysts can sometimes be treated by freezing with liquid nitrogen or injecting triamcinolone steroid.

-Laser treatment with a ‘pulsed-dye’ laser (N-Lite) is being used by some dermatologists, though it is expensive and it is not provided by the National Health Service in the UK.
-A scientific study (Journal of the American Medical Association 2004;291:2834–9) has concluded that it does not improve acne.
+Laser treatment with a ‘pulsed-dye’ laser (N-Lite) is being used by some dermatologists, although it is expensive and not provided by the National Health Service in the UK.

-Photodynamic therapy is claimed to destroy the bacteria that cause, and uses light–sensitising creams to amplify the effect.
-It also targets the sebaceous (grease) glands.
-It can provide some initial improvement, but most of the scientific studies of this treatment examined the patients for only the next 3 months, so we do not know whether it is effective long–term and more research is needed (Journal of the European Academy of Dermatology and Venereology 2008;22:267–78).
+Photodynamic therapy (PDT).
+There are a number of studies examining this novel treatment, which uses a cream or gel to make the skin more sensitive to red and/or blue light, which destroy the bacteria that cause acne.
+PDT also targets the sebaceous (grease) glands.
+It can provide some initial improvement, but most studies of this treatment only examined the patients for 3 months, so we do not know whether it is effective in the long term.
+More research is also needed to compare PDT with other treatments.

 Useful contacts for What your doctor can do about acne and spots